-A GLOSSY IBIS was seen in Hampton on May 7th.
+A GRAY JAY was seen in Errol on February 8th.

 This message is also available by phone recording: call (603) 224-9909 and press 2 as directed or ask to be transferred.
 If you have seen any interesting birds recently, you can leave a message at the end of the recording or send your sightings to the RBA via e-mail at: firstname.lastname@example.org.
 Please put either “bird sighting” or “Rare Bird Alert” in the subject line and be sure to include your mailing address and phone number.
 The RBA is also available on-line at the New Hampshire Audubon web site, www.nhaudubon.org